-A. (3) UNIQUENESS AND INNOVATION Rating Expectations □Meets A complete response must Describe the uniqueness, innovation, and significant contribution of your □Approaches educational program to the local NM public education environment; Describe the needs of the community; and Demonstrate how the applicant team knows there is a compelling demand for □Does Not Meet the proposed school's educational program in the geographic area in which the school plans to locate. • Ensure that the evidence establishes a compelling demand for the proposed school's educational program based on reliable research, effective practices, demonstrated success in schools with diverse characteristics.
-ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:
+A. (3) UNIQUENESS AND INNOVATION Rating Expectations □Meets A complete response must Describe the uniqueness, innovation, and significant contribution of your □Approaches educational program to the local NM public education environment; Describe the needs of the community; and Demonstrate how the applicant team knows there is a compelling demand for the proposed school's educational program in the geographic area in which the school plans to locate. □ Does Not Meet Ensure that the evidence establishes a compelling demand for the proposed school's educational program based on reliable research, effective practices, or demonstrated success in schools with diverse characteristics.